chrislehoczki/daniels-calculator/README.md

 Jack Daniels is a famous running coach and used a scientific method to help runners improve their times.
 By giving a recent race time, you calculate a VDOT, this VDOT then allows you to get estimated race times and work out your training paces.
+Feedback is very much welcome alongside requests for further features.

 ## Usage
 ```javascript